Lendy / Saving Stream Peer To Peer Lending Review

 Loan allocation always depends on demand and supply so you never quite know how much your assigned amount will be.
 Based on my own experiences, here’s what I’ve received:

 You can see that for larger loans, you will generally be assigned your total pre-funding request but this could change as more investors come on board.

-Savings Stream uses a bottom up pre-fundng system for loans under £1m, where the smaller sum investors are allocated their pre-funding amounts before larger investors.
+Lendy uses a bottom up pre-funding system for loans under £1m, where the smaller sum investors are allocated their pre-funding amounts before larger investors.

 NEW: Loan Status Clearly Displayed

-Recently a column was added to the loan table which shows a loans status.
+Recently a column was added to the loan table which shows the status of a loan.
 This feature is a welcome one for lenders who want Lendy / Saving Stream to be more transparent.